11 Essential Life Skills for Capable Kids

 - Cleaning surfaces (table, sinks, windows, mirrors, etc.)

-- Creating their own cleaning products using vinegar & baking soda
+- Creating their own DIY cleaning products using vinegar & baking soda

 Kids should be equipped with the basic skills of caring for wounds, and treating common, low-risk ailments with natural remedies.
 Young kids can learn the importance of cleaning a wound and learn the acronym R.I.C.E (rest, ice, compress & elevate) for soft tissue injuries.
 Teach your kids about natural anti-microbials such as garlic, clove, elderberries, and honey to ward off infection.
 Herbal teas (such as ginger for nausea and chamomile for anxiety) are natural as well as budget-friendly.